HsuJoann/HsuJoann.github.io/_posts/2022-08-09-move-my-blog-from-paid-server-to-github.md

 Answer4: https://stackoverflow.com/questions/18062553/how-can-i-add-a-downloadable-file-to-my-github-io-page

+this is what I did in this page https://hsujoann.github.io/2019/07/17/charlotte-sql-server-user-group-meeting-archive.html

 Q5: how to add pages

 Answer5: have not tried yet. looks like in the comment session of above page